2024-25 Edition

 Review of grammar taught in FRENCH 2A-B-C. Students gain facility in writing French and increase reading comprehension.
 Short texts and films are introduced to generate substantive discussion, and multiple short writing exercises are assigned to solidify skills.
 Formerly FRENCH 60.

-Prerequisite or corequisite: FRENCH 2C or FRENCH 2BC or FRENCH S2BC.
+Prerequisite or corequisite: FRENCH 2C or FRENCH 2BC or FRENCH S2BC or French Language and Culture.
 FRENCH 2C with a grade of C or better.
 FRENCH 2BC with a grade of C or better.
-FRENCH S2BC with a grade of C or better
+FRENCH S2BC with a grade of C or better.
+French Language and Culture with a minimum score of 4

 FRENCH 102B.
 Topics in Issues in French and Francophone Culture.
 4 Units.